alexsaunderswps/User-Guides/vr_training_guide.md

 <div style="page-break-after: always;"></div>

 ### Daily operation
+- WPS recommends staff perform a functionality check of all hardware associated with a display each day prior to opening and once again prior to display close
+- Cleaning each headset along with functional morning and evening checks is recommended
+- Adjust cable length and check for security to physical cabinets (guests cannot pull to gain more cable length) daily with morning functional check
+- If pest species are present on grounds (crickets, cockroaches, etc) check for presence during AM checks and consider bagging headsets in mesh vegetable bags overnight
+- ⚠️**Avoid storage headsets in plastic bags or any material that will allow heat buildup or headset damage may occur**⚠️
+- Check cage bolt tightness once per week or after especially heavy use days

 **Stand alone headsets**
 These VR headsets are connected to power so that they are ready for guest use at any time.
 The WildXR will be playing and need no interaction by staff of guests (save for volume and IP adjustment).
 Videos will start from the beginning for each new guest that dons the headset (presence sensor between lenses may need cleaning for consistent behavior).
 Videos may restart if the guest "peeks" out of the headset.